 Sakena Sounny-Slitine serves as the Associate Director of Business Operations for the Academic Diversity Initiatives and the Business Affairs Office in the Division of Diversity and Community Engagement.
 Sakena works directly with leadership and staff responsible for budget administration, financial reporting, forecasting, business improvement, procurement, compliance, grant support, strategic planning, troubleshooting, staff development and team building.
 Sakena is a committed supporter of diversity initiates, inclusivity, human rights, indigenous rights, immigrant rights, and is a feminist and an Ally.
 When not working Sakena enjoys spending time with her family, going on nature walks, vacationing on the beach, traveling internationally, and loving art and music.
 Sakena refers to herself as dog lover and tree hugger.

-Eileen Drake serves as the Assistant Director of Finance in the Business Affairs Office in the Division of Diversity and Community Engagement.
+Eileen Drake serves as the Assistant Director and Financial Officer in the Business Affairs Office in the Division of Diversity and Community Engagement.
 In 2008, she started her career at UT in the Human Development and Family Sciences department and was with the department for 7.5 years.
 Eileen moved to the Longhorn Center for Academic Equity (then Longhorn Center for Academic Excellence) in 2016 as a Senior Administrative Associate.
 In 2017, Eileen moved to the DDCE Business Affairs Office.
 Eileen is responsible for financial reporting, budget administration, business contracts and special agreements, gifts/endowments/pledges management, records management, voucher processing requirements, as well as Workday payroll management.
-In her downtime, Eileen enjoys two-stepping, watching movies, spending time with friends and her church family, and enjoying the fabulous chocolate espresso torte from Chez Zee.
+In her downtime, Eileen enjoys two-stepping, watching movies, spending time with friends and her church family, and enjoys the fabulous chocolate espresso torte from Chez Zee.

 Bob Micks started with the university in 2004 in the Office of Research Support and Compliance.
 Bob then worked for Information Technology Services, UT Global, and now the UT Charter School System since 2013 where he handles HR, purchasing, and is board secretary for the two school district boards.
 Before UT, Bob worked for Rutgers University (his alma mater), Dell, and Southwest Airlines.
 He grew up in Wayne, NJ and have lived in the Austin area since 1999.
 Bob spent his childhood summers in San Marcos visiting his maternal family, so Texas was always his second home.
 He is currently juggling his two kids’ remote learning paired with volleyball and band.
 Bob’s side gig is background acting, appearing on HBO’s “The Leftovers,” AMC’s “The Son” and recurring on “Fear the Walking Dead,” and also two upcoming feature films, Robert Rodriguez’s “We Can Be Heroes” and Richard Linklater’s “Apollo 10 ½” (on which his daughter also worked a scene too!).